rohan-paul/Awesome-JavaScript-Interviews/React/controlled-unContolled-Component.md

 }
 ```

+#### A user types into the input box → onChange is triggered invoking the updateUsername function. → the state of our component is set to a new value → React re-renders the virtual DOM → React Diffs the change → Real DOM is updated.

 An uncontrolled component is where your form data is handled by the DOM, instead of inside your React component.

 You use refs to accomplish this.